EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Terms accrue a sign according to the usual rules of geometric algebra; through the parity of the number of swaps required to bring the basis blades in a single (arbitrarily chosen but consistent) order.
 Furthermore, interior derivatives will accrue a sign according to the chosen metric.

-While we have only implemented this scheme on cubical grids, extensions of this scheme to meshings that are (for instance) simplicial in the spatial dimensions, should be straightforward; as long as the total mesh can be viewed as a topological product of a 1-dimensional temporal grid with such a spatial discretization (without such a product structure, generalizations are still likely possible; not not as straightforward).
+While we have only implemented this scheme on cubical grids, extensions of this scheme to meshings that are (for instance) simplicial in the spatial dimensions, should be straightforward; as long as the total mesh can be viewed as a topological product of a 1-dimensional temporal grid with such a spatial discretization (without such a product structure, generalizations are still likely possible; not not as straightforward [^GCE]).
 More generally, it seems likely that many of the techniques developed in the context of the Yee scheme, such as asynchronous stepping or adaptive meshing, could be adapted to the setting of a geometric derivative over arbitrary multivector fields.

 ### Conservation and stability